Customize Consent Preferences

 Many grow from one location into another – for example, many intramural fibroids are also partially subserosal or submucosal.
 Their location – in addition to defining their potential effect on fertility – also determines the best surgical approach to remove them.

-Submucosal ftumors can be removed via hysteroscopy, ie. by passing a surgical telescope through the vagina and cervix into the uterus without making an incision in the patient’s body.
+Submucosal tumors can be removed via hysteroscopy, ie. by passing a surgical telescope through the vagina and cervix into the uterus without making an incision in the patient’s body.
 Subserosal fibroids and many intramural fibroids can be removed via laparoscopy, ie. by passing a surgical telescope and other surgical instruments through the patient’s belly button into the abdominal cavity.

 Patients with very large fibroids, multiple fibroids, or fibroids that grow all the way through the wall into the cavity should usually be removed through a slightly larger abdominal incision, or “laparotomy”.
 Both hysteroscopy and laparoscopy are outpatient procedures.
 In other words, patients can go home the same day of surgery and can usually return to work within a couple of days.
 Patients who require a laparotomy typically spend 1-2 nights in the surgery center or hospital and can usually return to work within one week.